 If you are an orchid newbie, I highly recommend that you read up on the types of orchids and their care before taking the plunge.
 Growing happy and healthy orchids is not hard, just different.
 Once you understand the conditions that orchids need, they aren’t much harder to grow than other houseplants.

-These beautiful plants are often misunderstood, they can be very simple and easy to grow if provided the proper water, light, humidity, temperature and fertilizer for their specific variety.
+These beautiful plants are often misunderstood; they can be very simple and easy to grow if provided with the proper water, light, humidity, temperature, and fertilizer for their specific variety.
 Growing orchids can be a deeply satisfying hobby.
-Here are some beginners tips for selecting and growing orchids...
+Here are some beginners' tips for selecting and growing orchids.

-The Phalaenopsis (Moth Orchids) are the most common type of orchid recommended for beginners.
-Pronounced "fail-eh-NOP-sis" (don't be put off by the exotic name) these are some of the most accessible, affordable, and easiest to care for orchids available.
-Their blooms are long lasting too, in fact, one bloom spike can look great for four months or more.
+The Phalaenopsis (moth orchids) are the most common type of orchid recommended for beginners.
+Pronounced "fail-eh-NOP-sis" (don't be put off by the exotic name), these are some of the most accessible, affordable, and easy-care orchids available.
+Their blooms are long-lasting, too; in fact, one bloom spike can look great for four months or more.
 The flowers come in shades of white, pink, red, green, yellow, orange, and purple.

-The Phalaenopsis or Moth orchids require lower light levels than many other types, about the same as for African violets, and will adapt to the humidity levels which are present in most houses.
+Moth orchids require lower light levels than many other types—about the same as for African violets—and will adapt to the humidity levels present in most houses.
 However, they are easily killed from overwatering and from getting water in their crowns.
-That's probably why I get along with this type—I'll never be guilty of overwatering my plants ; ) I'm more prone to the opposite.
+That's probably why I get along with this type—I'll never be guilty of overwatering my plants.
+I'm more prone to the opposite.
 Watering once a week is fine by the moth orchids.